ccfelius/mandelbrotset/README.md

 # Mandelbrotset
-Assignment 1: Investigate the area of a Mandelbrotset for the course Stochastic Simulation at University of Amsterdam.
+Assignment 1: Investigate the area of a Mandelbrotset for the course Stochastic Simulation at University of Amsterdam. <br>
 By: Amber den Hollander (10910441) and Lotte Felius (12368032)

 ### Required Packages: